 If you suffered injuries and other losses in a truck accident due to the trucking company’s failure to maintain the lighting on their trucks, an attorney can help you gather the evidence you’ll need to win your case.
 Like most personal injury cases, plaintiffs can potentially secure compensation for:

 After experiencing a truck accident due to inadequate lighting, handle your medical issues first, and then contact an attorney as soon as possible.
-The team at Butler Wooten & Peak LLP is here to handle all types of truck accident cases in the Atlanta area and throughout the state of Georgia, so call our office to schedule a free case evaluation.
+The Atlanta truck accident lawyer team at Butler Prather LLP is here to handle all types of truck accident cases in the Atlanta area and throughout the state of Georgia, so call our office to schedule a free case evaluation.